Native Leadership for the U.S. Department of the Interior

 Haaland’s selection was confirmed by a person familiar with the decision who wasn’t authorized to speak about it publicly and spoke to The Associated Press on condition of anonymity on Thursday.

 She was chosen for the post over former Deputy Interior Secretary Michael Connor, Taos Pueblo, and two U.S. senators from New Mexico: Tom Udall, who is retiring, and Martin Heinrich.
-Gov. Michelle Lujan Grisham of New Mexico was offered the job but turned it down, according to the Hill.
+Gov. Michelle Lujan Grisham of New Mexico was offered the job but turned it down, according to The Hill.

 Udall issued a statement Thursday congratulating Haaland and voicing his confidence in her leadership.

-“Congresswoman Haaland is fully qualified to lead the Department of the Interior — through her service in the Congress, to the state of New Mexico and to Indian Country, and through her lived experience,” he said.
+“Congresswoman Haaland is fully qualified to lead the Department of the Interior—through her service in the Congress, to the state of New Mexico and to Indian Country, and through her lived experience,” he said.
 “I know it will be significant and meaningful for Native Americans, especially Native women, to see Secretary Haaland, a member of the Pueblo of Laguna, leading the department that is tasked with meeting many of our responsibilities to Tribes and managing inherently Indigenous land.
 This is a watershed moment for Native communities, and for our nation.”

 Haaland had been cited saying she would accept a nomination as Interior secretary, including in an October interview with Indian Country Today.